jhagenauer/spawnn/README.md

 #### Running

 To run the toolkit, simply download the pre-build jar-file [here](https://github.com/jhagenauer/spawnn/releases/download/0.1.9/spawnn-0.1.9.jar) and execute it by double-clicking.
+An exemplary description of usage can be found [here](https://github.com/jhagenauer/spawnn/edit/master/EXAMPLE.md).

 #### Please cite:
 * Hagenauer, J., & Helbich, M. (2016).
 SPAWNN: A Toolkit for SPatial Analysis With Self-Organizing Neural Networks.
 Transactions in GIS, 20(5), 755-775.